High School Counsellors: what you need to know

-The Bachelor of Arts (BA) in the social sciences and humanities is rooted in three core principles: academic rigour, internationalization, and civic engagement.
+The Bachelor of Arts (BA) in the social sciences and humanities is rooted in three core principles: academic rigour, internationalisation, and civic engagement.
 More information on the Bachelor of Arts.

 A global network of Dual Degrees

-Sciences Po offers dual bachelor’s degrees with nine prominent universities -- Columbia University, Freie Universität Berlin, Keio University, National University of Singapore, University of British Columbia, University of California Berkeley, University College London, University of Hong Kong, University of Sydney.
-These four-year programmes offer a global undergraduate education and allow students to obtain two degrees from two highly respected international universities
+Sciences Po offers dual bachelor’s degrees with nine prominent universities - Columbia University, Freie Universität Berlin, Keio University, National University of Singapore, University of British Columbia, University of California Berkeley, University College London, University of Hong Kong and University of Sydney.
+These four-year programmes offer a global undergraduate education and allow students to obtain two degrees from two highly renowned international universities